 The amount of things you can bake in the good old muffin tin!!!
 From fritters, mini omelettes, all sorts of pies, muffins, cupcakes, and the list is never ending.

-How to make the baked zucchini bites or zucchini fritters?
+How do you make the baked zucchini bites or zucchini fritters?

 Kids will absolutely love these bites, and they can make a great addition to any summer party, or any time of the year really, since zucchini can be found in the shops all year around.